-With this condition, the body’s immune system attacks the membranes (synovium) that line our joints and are filled with fluid.
-The destruction of the synovium leads to the upper vertebrae to slip over the bottom one.
+With Rheumatoid Arthritis, the body’s immune system attacks the membranes (synovium) that line our joints and are filled with fluid.
+The destruction of the synovium leads to the upper vertebrae slipping over the bottom one.
 This is known as spondylolisthesis which is a very painful condition putting pressure on the nerve roots at the base of the spine.

 Spinal Stenosis Or “Spinal Narrowing”

-This condition develops when boney spurs occur and ligaments thicken which narrows the spinal canal.
+Spinal stenosis is a condition that develops when boney spurs occur and ligaments thicken which narrows the spinal canal.
 It results in a compression of the nerves in the spine.